AdaCore/spark2014/docs/lrm/source/introduction.rst

   language feature that for which sound analysis is difficult or impractical will be eliminated or its use constrained to meet this goal.
 See section :ref:`main_restricts` for further details.

-.. todo:: Ensure that all strategic requirements have been
-     implemented.
-I think a strategic requirement of AdaCore is the suport for tagged types and dynamic dispatching.
-To be completed in a post-Release 1 version of this document.

-.. todo:: Where Ada 2012 language features are designated as not in
-     SPARK 2014 in subsequent chapters of this document, add tracing back to the strategic requirement that motivates that designation.
-To be completed in a post-Release 1 version of this document.

 .. _explain_sprs: